 to the AppComponent

-The Complete AppComponent is as follows
+The Complete AppComponent

 1 2 3 4 5 6 7 8 9 10 11 12 13 14 15 16 17 18 19 20 21 22 23 24 25 | import { Component } from '@angular/core'; import { ProductService } from './product.service'; import { Product } from './product'; @Component({ selector: 'app-root', templateUrl: './app.component.html', providers: [ProductService] }) export class AppComponent { products:Product[]; constructor(private productService:ProductService){ } getProducts() { this.products=this.productService.getProducts(); } } |

-Injecting Service into Service
+Injecting Service into Another Service

 We looked at how to inject ProductService